 As of mid-2022, about 43 million people, including 8.9 million age 50 and older, had outstanding federal student loans, with the average debt burden topping $37,600, according to data from the U.S. Department of Education’s Federal Student Aid office (FSA).

 At the same time, the student debt landscape is undergoing big changes.
 On Aug.
 24, President Joe Biden announced a plan to forgive up to $20,000 in student debt for millions of borrowers.
-For those who still have outstanding loans, federal repayments are set to resume Dec.
-31 after a nearly three-year pandemic moratorium.
-Many have new payment arrangements amid a reshuffle of student loan servicers (companies contracted by the government to manage repayments).
+For those who still have outstanding loans, federal repayments are set to resume 60 days after June 30, 2023, after a pandemic moratorium.
+(The suspension could also end a bit earlier if litigation over student debt forgiveness has been settled.)

 Circumstances like these can breed confusion and financial anxiety, a combination that gets high marks from scammers.
 They barrage borrowers with robocalls, emails, texts and social media messages touting sketchy strategies to quickly reduce monthly payments or procure loan forgiveness.